f5devcentral/f5-agility-labs-sslviz/docs/class4/module1/lab03.rst

 The **Protocol** option presents four protocol types:

--  **TCP** - this option creates a single TCP wildcard interception rule for the L3 Inbound, L3 Outbound L3, and L3 Explicit Proxy topologies.
+-  **TCP** - this option creates a single TCP wildcard interception rule for the L3 Inbound, L3 Outbound, and L3 Explicit Proxy topologies.

 -  **UDP** - this option creates a single UDP wildcard interception